-- 2. When a digitally created seal is not used: - C. S. Hammatt, State of Florida, Professional Engineer, License No. X
+2. When a digitally created seal is not used:

+[NAME], State of Florida, Professional Engineer, License No. [NUMBER]

-This item has been digitally signed and sealed by C. S. Hammatt, PE.
-On [DATE].
+This item has been digitally signed and sealed by [NAME] on the date indicated here.

 Printed copies of this document are not considered signed and sealed and the signature must be verified on any electronic copies.